Do Go On - 536 - FedEx Flight 705

 Yeah.

-From the south, we better get through the rest of this quickly now.
+From the South, we better get through the rest of this quickly now.

-From South Launceston in Tasmania.
+From South Lonseston in Tasmania.

 Thank you so much to Caitlin.